Stochastic Optimization for Markov Modulated Networks with Application to Delay Constrained Wireless Scheduling: The Dynamic Control Algorithm

 \section{The Dynamic Control Algorithm}

-To solve the stochastic feasibility and stochastic optimization problems for our queueing network, we extend the framework of \cite{now} to a case of variable length frames.
-Specifically, for each time average penalty constraint (\ref{eq:opt1}), parameterized by $m \in \script{M} \defequiv \{1, \ldots, M\}$, we define a \emph{virtual queue} $Y_m(t)$ that is initialized to zero and has dynamic update equation:
+To solve the problem \eqref{eq:p0}-\eqref{eq:p3}, we extend the framework of \cite{now} to a case of variable length frames.
+Specifically, for each of the $L$ penalty constraints $\overline{y}_l \leq 0$, we define a \emph{virtual queue} $X_m(t)$ that is initialized to zero and that has dynamic update equation: